 What is considered sexual harassment at work?
 And how does it differ from non-sexual harassment?
-Sexual harassment in the workplace is a form of discrimination that includes any uninvited comments, conduct, or behavior regarding sex, gender, or sexual orientation.
+Sexual harassment in the workplace is a form of discrimination that includes uninvited comments, conduct, or behavior regarding sex, gender, or sexual orientation.

 Sexual vs. Non-Sexual Harassment

-Even though it's the type of harassment that is most often reported, harassment in the workplace and in hiring isn't limited to sexual harassment.
+Even though it's the type of harassment that is most often reported, harassment in the workplace and hiring isn't limited to sexual harassment.
 Other actions regarding religion, race, age, gender, or skin color, for example, can also be considered harassment if they interfere with an employee's success or conjure a hostile work environment.

 Examples of Sexual Harassment in the Workplace